 As a solo house sitter, it’s much harder for me to take care of a lot of animals all at the same time.
 Unless they are perfectly behaved, I can’t easily take care of 3-4 dogs who need multiple long walks each day.
 Whereas, a house sitting couple could share the work, or even take turns.

-Along those same lines, I tend not to apply for house sits on very large properties that need a lot of upkeep.
-It would be much easier for two people.
+Along these same lines, I tend not to apply for house sits on very large properties that need a lot of upkeep.
+It would be much easier for two people sharing the house sitting duties.

 Couples also have the advantage of splitting up for a few days if they have house sits that overlap with dates.
 One partner could stay at the current house while the other goes to start the next.